CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

     >>> assert nf is nodeFlx

-Once each detector is given this binned tally data, the :py:meth:`~serpentTools.objects.containers.Detector.reshape` method is called to recast the
+Once each detector is given this binned tally data, the :meth:`~serpentTools.objects.Detector.reshape` method is called to recast the
 |detTallies|, |detErrors|, and, if applicable,
-the :py:attr:`~serpentTools.objects.containers.Detector.scores` columns into individual, multidimensional arrays.
+the :attr:`~serpentTools.objects.Detector.scores` columns into individual, multidimensional arrays.
 For this case, since the only variable bin quantity is that of the universe, these will all be 1D arrays.